 About the Museum

-The Aviation Museum is New Hampshire’s only working museum that covers aviation history in the Granite State.
-The exhibits feature vital information regarding a slew of places, events, and artifacts that have, over the years, helped to shape New Hampshire’s aviation.
-The museum is operated by New Hampshire Aviation Historical Society, a 501(c)(3) tax-exempt non-profit organization dedicated to preserving the state’s flight history.
-This commitment can also be seen in where they operate.
+The Aviation Museum is dedicated to preserving New Hampshire’s rich aviation heritage, and to inspiring today’s youth to become tomorrow’s aerospace pioneers.
+The exhibits feature vital information regarding places, events, and artifacts that have, over the years, helped to shape aviation in New Hampshire and the region.
+The museum is operated by New Hampshire Aviation Historical Society, a 501(c)(3) tax-exempt non-profit organization.

 Their Education Program

 In addition to being a wonderful museum where visitors can stroll through and gain further insights into the proud men and women that helped to shape New Hampshire’s aviation history, the museum also maintains a robust education outreach program designed to inspire young people to consider making aviation a career.

 They offer an outreach program for students ages K through 8 where students can learn more about the many fruitful and exciting careers within aviation.
 The program is meant to be a primer to spark the students’ interests in aviation and includes an hour-long presentation, video and interactive demonstrations, and paper airplane building and flying.